 Despite a Republican majority in the state legislature, Democratic governor George E. Chamberlain of Portland was elected senator because of the state's direct primary nominating law, whereby legislators pledged to support whichever candidate received the most popular votes.

 Senator Harry Lane of Portland gave his last Senate speech as one of the senators who filibustered against passage of a bill to arm American merchant vessels against German submarines.
-President Woodrow Wilson denounced them as a "little group of willful men," called Congress back into special session, and prevailed on the Senate to establish its first cloture rule.
+President Woodrow Wilson denounced them as a "little group of willful men," and prevailed on the Senate to establish its first cloture rule.
 Angry voters in Oregon explored the possibility of recalling Lane, although state laws for recall did not apply to members of Congress.

 Senator Charles W. McNary of Salem became chairman of the Committee on Agriculture and Forestry (presently the Committee on Agriculture, Nutrition, and Forestry), serving until 1933.
 McNary, a Republican, twice sponsored bills to support farm prices and provide relief from the farm depression.
 Although popular in agricultural areas, President Calvin Coolidge vetoed the bills.